Mukesh23012000/react-validator-dev/README.md

 - **Field Dependency Checks:** Supports rules that require values to match another field, useful for confirmations like passwords.
 -**Debouncing:** Reduces the frequency of validation checks during rapid input, enhancing performance and user experience.

+## Parameters:
+  1. **fields:**  An object representing the current values of your form fields.
+The keys of this object should match the field names defined in your validation rules.
+This parameter is crucial as it allows the validation hook to assess the current state of each field.
+  2. **validation:** An object that defines the validation rules and corresponding error messages for each field in your form.
+This object should contain two properties:
+      - ***rules:*** An object where each key corresponds to a field name, and the value is an object specifying the validation rules for that field.
+      - ***messages (optional):*** An object containing custom error messages for each field and validation rule.
+If not provided, default messages will be used.
+  3. **isMultiple (optional):** When set to true, this parameter enables the hook to return an    array of error messages for each field instead of a single error string.
+This is useful for scenarios where multiple validation rules can fail simultaneously for a single field.
+The default value is false.
+  4. **submitted (optional):** Indicates whether the form has been submitted.
+This can trigger validation checks when the form is submitted.
+If set to true, the hook will validate all fields even if they have not changed.
+This is helpful for ensuring all fields are validated before final submission.
+  5.**debounceDelay (optional):** Specifies the delay (in milliseconds) for the debounce functionality.
+This helps reduce the frequency of validation checks while the user is typing.
+The default value is 300 milliseconds, but this can be adjusted based on the needs of your application

 ## Usage:

 1. Define your validation rules and messages.